 This is because the identifier fully overwrites the previous value.
 When using identifiers with color keywords, the identifier should be first.

-One final issue, some POV-Ray syntax allows full color specifications but only uses the rgb part.
+Another issue to consider: some POV-Ray syntax allows full color specifications but only uses the rgb part.
 In these cases it is legal to use a float where a color is needed.
 For example:

 '''

 finish { ambient 1 }

 '''